projectatomic/commissaire/doc/http.rst

 Function Handler
 ````````````````
-Function handlers must take two parameters: ``message`` and ``bus``.
+Function Handlers must take two parameters: ``message`` and ``bus``.
 The first
 input, ``message``, is the jsonrpc message.
 The second input, ``bus`` will
 either be a valid connection to the bus or, if the bus is not enabled,
 ``None``.

-When referencing a function handler as a controller use the full package path
+When referencing a Function Handler as a controller use the full package path
 to the function.
 If the function is ``hello_world`` and it lives under
 ``commissaire_http.handlers`` then the controller would be
 ``commissaire_http.handlers.hello_world``.